We receive advertising fees from the brands we review that affect the ranking and scoring of such brands.

 How Much Does the Average American Make

-Knowing the median income is helpful for those who want a salary comparison with their peers.
-It’s also a good way of telling if they’re getting paid a fair amount in their industry.
+Knowing the median income is helpful for those who want to know how their salary compares to their peers’ salary.
+It’s also a good way to determine whether they’re getting paid fairly in their industry.

 U.S. average salaries by sector